 How did you develop an interest in Nursing and why did you choose to study BSc Child Nursing?

 I first developed an interest for Nursing when I decided to complete a week’s work experience on an adult ward when I was in year 10.
 After this I wanted to gain more experience of working in a hospital so decided that I would apply to volunteer on the children’s ward at my local hospital.
 Although I enjoyed working on the adult ward I always knew I wanted to work with children.
 The volunteering experience was invaluable and during my three years there I became aware that nursing was definitely for me.
 I wanted to be able to care for people and make a difference.
 Personal experiences of friends receiving care for life threatening conditions also led me in aspiring to become a nurse.

 Why did you choose to study at City, University of London?

 I always wanted to go to university in London as the life style was appealing.
-I attended a taster day in my first year of sixth form, organised by the School of Health and Psychological Sciences for potential Nursing and Midwifery students.
+I attended a taster day in my first year of sixth form, organised by the School of Health & Psychological Sciences for potential Nursing and Midwifery students.
 This was when I knew that City University of London was the place I wanted to study.
 I felt that I would be comfortable learning here and the opportunities available were appealing.
 When I returned for the selection day/interview this was when I knew that City was definitely for me and it was my first choice of university.